haraldfianbakken/fianbakken.angular.gulp-project-bootstrap/README.md

 A simple and flexible gulp / angular bootstrap to get you quickly up running with a new project.
 No constraints in how you choose to orgnanize your code nor what other deps to include.

 Set up with a simple gulp webserver to host your webproject and proxy your backend API calls to another server.
-Easily modify the gulpfile middlewere to suit your backend needs or customize with e.g. NodeJS .
+Easily modify the gulpfile middleware to suit your backend needs or customize with e.g. NodeJS .

 ## The setup
  * Angular